Everything you need to know as a first-time student.

 Our commitment to STEM includes our Science and Engineering Centre, a world-class facility that combines innovative use of physical space with leading technology.
 Courses in the STEM disciplines have been redeveloped to maximise these innovative spaces, allowing our students to experience a hands-on and engaging approach to learning.

-Our research delivers real-world outcomes: shaping research agendas across STEM, and developing ideas that are transforming the way industry and government practise.
+Our research delivers real-world outcomes: shaping research agendas across STEM, developing ideas that are transforming the way industry and government practise and generating evidence to improve our understanding of how learners and educators engage with STEM.

 Our two multidisciplinary research institutes are focused on solutions to global challenges.
 The Institute for Future Environments studies our natural, built and virtual environments, and finds ways to make them more sustainable, secure and resilient.
 Our researchers working in the Institute of Health and Biomedical Innovation deliver research outcomes across three broad health areas: prevention, mind and body health, and recovery.